Energinet-DataHub/geh-core/source/JsonSerialization/documents/documentation.md

 This package exists to make it easy for developers of Energinet DataHub 3.0 to handle serialization and deserialization of objects without the need to extend `System.Text.Json` with converters for `NodaTime.Instant` on their own.

+If a deserialization returns null a `NullReferenceException` will be thrown.

 # Getting started

 The package contains a `JsonSerializer`.